gary149/skills/apps/tutorials/llm-training-guide.md

 tokenizer = AutoTokenizer.from_pretrained("username/qwen-capybara-sft")
 ```

 That's the full loop.
-You described what you wanted in plain English, and Claude handled GPU selection, script generation, job submission, authentication, and persistence.
+You described what you wanted in plain English, and the agent handled GPU selection, script generation, job submission, authentication, and persistence.
 The whole thing cost about thirty cents.

 ## Training Methods